Excelsiorrr/VE482-Project/README.md

 #   Intro
-This is a course project of VE482 in UMJI-SJTU.
+This is a course project of VE482 in UM-SJTU JI.
 A simple shell named "**mumsh**" is implemented with functionalities of:

 *   read/parse/execute user-input commands
 *   support redirection and pipes